Frequently Asked Questions

 Pricing

-While human composting is innovative and new, Recompose aims to keep our costs comparable to other death care options.
-Our $7,000 price includes empathetic care and guidance from our Services team from the time of death through transformation into soil eight to twelve weeks later.
-Learn more about our services here and find a list of current pricing for all services in our General Price List.
+Recompose aims to keep our costs comparable to other death care options.
+Our $7,000 includes empathetic care and guidance from our Services team from the time of death through transformation into soil 8 to 12 weeks later.

 We are committed to bringing ecological death care to as many people as possible.
 This includes providing our services at a subsidized rate to individuals who could not otherwise afford to pay our full price through our Community Fund.